alacaze/teaching-resources/extend-check/README.md

 # Extend Course Component Map & Link Checker

->[NOTE!]
+>[!NOTE]
->The most of the script and these notes have been by Gemini output.
+>The most of the script and these notes have been provided by Gemini output.

 An automation script written in R designed to parse unzipped edX course export archives.
 It extracts full course lineage (Sections, Subsections, and Units), maps content types, and systematically validates embedded hyperlinks across HTML content pages and quizzes.